Exercise during pregnancy

 Ask your provider if it’s safe for you to exercise if:

-What types of exercise are best during pregnancy?
+What types of activities are best during pregnancy?

-Swimming is especially good for you.
+Swimming is a great activity for pregnant women.
 The water supports the weight of your growing body, and moving against it keeps your heart rate up.

-If you exercised before you were pregnant, it’s usually safe to continue what you were doing.
-Be sure to check with your provider first.
+If you exercised before you were pregnant, it’s usually safe to continue your activities during pregnancy.
+Check with your provider to make sure.
 As your pregnancy continues and your belly gets bigger, you may need to change some activities or ease up on your workout.

 If you didn’t exercise before you were pregnant, start slowly.
 Try to build up your fitness little by little.

-Are there any types of exercise that aren’t safe during pregnancy?
+What kinds of activities aren't safe during pregnancy?

 Be careful and check with your provider when choosing your activities.
-During pregnancy, avoid:
+During pregnancy, don't do:

-- Anything that might hurt you or cause you to fall, like horseback riding, downhill skiing, gymnastics or bike riding
+- Any activity that may hurt you or cause you to fall, like horseback riding, downhill skiing, gymnastics or bike riding

-- Any sport where you might get hit in the belly, like ice hockey, kickboxing, soccer or basketball
+- Any sport in which you can get hit in the belly, like ice hockey, kickboxing, soccer or basketball

-- After the third month of pregnancy, any exercises that make you lie flat on your back.
+- After the third month of pregnancy, any exercises that make you lie flat on your back, like sit-ups.
 Lying on your back can limit the flow of blood to your baby.

 - Any sport that has a lot of jerky, bouncing movements